University of Makeni

-University of Makeni (formerly known as the Fatima Institute and often known as UNIMAK) is the first private, Catholic, university located in Makeni, Sierra Leone.
+University of Makeni (formerly known as the Fatima Institute and often known as UNIMAK) is a private Catholic university located in Makeni, Sierra Leone.

 History

 It was founded as the Fatima Institute on October 8, 2005, by the Emeritus of the Roman Catholic Diocese of Makeni led by Reverend George Biguzzi (born 1936, Italy).
-In August 2009, it was granted university status and took its present name.
-Owned by the Diocese of Makeni, and the Bishop of Makeni is the university chancellor.

 In 2011, along with City of Rest and the Community Association for Psychosocial Services (CAPS), UNIMAK became a founding member of the Mental Health Coalition (MHC) of Sierra Leone.
 Specializing in mental health service provision, academia, and advocacy, the consortium of organizations has been at the forefront of calls for reform of the mental health sector in Sierra Leone.

 Ebola restrictions forced a temporary closure of the University of Makeni between 2014 and 2016.

 In 2018, UNIMAK created an additional campus in the Koinadugu District of Sierra Leone.
 The campus is located in Kabala Town and UNIMAK is the first University to have begun operations in the district.
 In 2018, the university's application fees were eliminated for application forms as part of an initiative championed by President Julius Maada Bio to improve access to higher education for young people.

 In 2019, the university became a founding member of the First Responder Coalition of Sierra Leone (FRCSL), with the Sierra Leone Red Cross Society, LFR International, the Holy Spirit Hospital, and Agency for Rural Community Transformation (ARCT).
 The Coalition's mission was to "facilitate the development of emergency first responder programs to alleviate the burden of traumatic injury in Sierra Leone."